jaredkrinke/log/content/posts/programming-languages/100-languages-6.md

 ---
 I'm still trying to [write code in 100 different programming languages](https://log.schemescape.com/posts/programming-languages/100-languages.html).
 See [this repository](https://github.com/jaredkrinke/100-languages) for a summary table and links to code.

-As always, **none of this is groundbreaking**, but it *is* fun to see my code running in places I'd hadn't considered before, like (this time) during the PC boot sequence or [within a PostScript document](100-languages-5.md#postscript).
+As always, **none of this is groundbreaking**, but it *is* fun to see my code running in places I hadn't considered before, like (this time) during the PC boot sequence or [within a PostScript document](100-languages-5.md#postscript).

 # Week 4
 The calendar says this week isn't over yet, but I doubt I'll finish any more problems this week.
 Also, I'm compelled to share my first x86 assembly program.